Florence Mildred White

 Florence Mildred White (10 December 1873 – 29 December 1957) was an English policewoman.
-She was likely to have been the first documented woman to join a police force in England and Wales, and to be attested immediately as a Constable.
-Later she was to become the first attested woman officer holding the rank of Inspector, and the first woman police officer to receive a pension on retirement.
+She became the first policewoman in Salisbury, Wiltshire in 1918, after training in Bristol and briefly serving in Bath.
+She joined Birmingham City Police in 1925.

 Prior to joining the police force she was a teacher of English in Germany.
 She later returned to England and taught German, Italian and French at a school in Salisbury, Wiltshire, reaching a senior post.
 In 1914, aged 41, she moved to the Bath and Bristol city area to join a group of women who had started an unofficial Women's Police Volunteers unit.
-She returned to Salisbury in 1918 to join the Constabulary proper at the City of Salisbury.
-Seven years later she moved to the Birmingham City Police and rose to the rank of Inspector.
+She returned to Salisbury in 1918 to join the Salisbury City Police.
+Seven years later she moved to the Birmingham City Police where she attained the rank of Inspector.
 She stayed with the Birmingham force until her retirement in 1937.

 Early life

 Florence Mildred White was born on 10 December 1873 in the small town of Warminster, Wiltshire.
 She was the third child and second daughter of Charles Henry White (b.
 1845, in Beckington, Somerset) and Marion White (b.
 1844, in Preston, near Weymouth, Dorset).
 Florence Mildred was baptized in the Warminster Minister Church, St. Denys, on 8 March 1874.
 In 1881 the family lived in Warminster in a villa with a governess, a nurse and two housemaids.
 Her father was a cheese factor, or manufacturer of local and traditional cheeses.
 There were four children in the family noted in the census of 1881.
 After a local education her parents sent her to a private boarding School named Duncan House in Cleveden, Glasgow, and later to a finishing school, Clapham Park Ladies College, in south London.
 In 1892 she took a teaching post.
-From June 1898 until October 1903 she attended the Grand Ducal Victorian Pensionat in Karlsruhe, Germany as a teacher of English, Italian and French.
+From June 1898 until October 1903 she attended the Grand Ducal Victorian Pension at in Karlsruhe, Germany as a teacher of English, Italian and French.
 She described herself as a 'Modern Language Mistress in large Schools'.
 In 1906 she returned to England and became a teacher at the prestigious Godolphin School in Salisbury.
 She is recorded as being a 'Boarder', aged 37 years and single, in the 1911 national census of England.
 She was an Assistant Mistress (Modern Languages).
 This group consisted of a Head, six female teachers, a housemaid and a cook.
 Three other female teachers came from South Africa, Russia and Austria respectively.
 She later became a Senior Language Mistress at the Godolphin school, where she remained until 1914.

 In 1914, White left the Godolphin School; her departure was so sudden that the other teaching staff wrote in the next edition of the school magazine that they were sorry not to have had the opportunity of saying 'Goodbye' to her.
 In a School Year Book the Headmistress of the school at the time, Miss Douglas wrote: